SukkaW/OpenCore-Document-zh_Hans/source/10-platform-info.md

   Sets CPU FSB frequency.
 This value equals to CPU nominal frequency divided by CPU maximum bus ratio and is specified in Hz.
 Refer to `MSR_NEHALEM_PLATFORM_INFO`(`CEh`) MSR value to determine maximum bus ratio on modern Intel CPUs.

-  *Note*: This value is not used on Skylake and newer but is still provided to follow suit.
+  *注*：This value is not used on Skylake and newer but is still provided to follow suit.

 ### 10. `ARTFrequency`
   **Type**: `plist integer`, 64-bit